836541/chandriano/README.md

 MemScanner for strings search in Virtual Memory.
 Live Protection, Input PID and On-Demand Scan Modes.

 ------------------------------------------------------------
-FEATURES IN DEVELOPMENT (OUT IN FOUR TO SEVEN DAYS):
+FEATURES IN DEVELOPMENT (ALL OUT UNTIL END OF SEPTEMBER
 ------------------------------------------------------------

 ° RULE CREATION